1. Cataract cortical, immature, posterior, polar.

 22. Persistent hyperplastic tunica vasculosa lentis/persistent hyperplastic primary vitreous (PHTVL/PHPV) in a Dobermann.
 Severe grade.
 A strand of persistent tunica vasculosa lentis anterior at the 10-o-clock position, from the iris surface, disappearing behind the iris.
 Central (and peripheral, more vacuole like) cataract in front of the retrolental plaque of fibrous tissue and active blood vessels.

 23. Persistent pupillary membrane (PPM).
-The remaining strands of the PPM, arising from the iris collarette iris are attached to the corneal endothelium, causing a corneal edema-scarring.
+The remaining strands of the PPM, arising from the iris collarette are attached to the corneal endothelium, causing a corneal edema-scarring.
 As vision impairment will occur in this eye, the condition is to be ticked as PPM-affected, iris to cornea in all breeds.

 24. Retinal degeneration or atrophy or PRA (hereditary) in an early stage, characterized by an horizontal hyperreflection just above the optic disc.